Gigaspaces/solution-hub/docs/lease/lease.md

 #### <a name="lease"/>4.5 XAP Lease Time

 Spring XAP Data comes with a support of defining lease time for new objects in the repository.
 The basic idea behind it is limiting the time an object is reachable in space.
-To use this feature, you can specify lease time (in millis) when saving with `save(...)` methods.
+To use this feature, you can specify lease time (in any time units) when saving with `save(...)` methods.
+These overloaded methods will return a special `LeaseContext` object that allows you to track, renew and cancel the lease.

 The essential idea behind a lease is fairly simple.
 * When creating a resource, the requestor creates the resource with a limited life span.